luontola/jumi-actors/README.md

 - **Simplicity** - The system should be as simple as possible, but no simpler.
 Adding new features should be done with great criticism and unnecessary features should be removed.
 To achieve high reliability, [simplicity](http://www.jbrains.ca/permalink/the-four-elements-of-simple-design) in implementation is critical.

+More details on the project's motivation can be read from its original announcements at the [junit](http://tech.groups.yahoo.com/group/junit/message/22933) and [scala-tools](http://scala-programming-language.1934581.n4.nabble.com/scala-tools-Common-Test-Runner-for-JVM-td2536290.html) mailing lists.

 License
 -------